yoavw/cross-rollup-bridge/README.md

 - `L2MessageBridge.updateL2Bridges(uint256[] memory toChainIDs)` - updates the L1 bridge and trigger a root sync to a list of chains.
 Will be removed when the need for L1 help is eliminated.

 Note on Brownie: This project uses Brownie scripts.
 Unfortunately I found out that it's not trivial to use Optimism's solcjs fork with Brownie.
 I made it work but still need to clean it up before submitting pull requests to eth-brownie and to py-solc-x.

+## Bugs encountered during development

+- Arbitrum - the transaction receipts for L1->L2 messages (retryable tickets) shows the wrong destination address.
+This confuses scripts, and the explorer also provides bogus data for such transactions.
+The actual transaction is correct - only the receipt is bad.
+Reported to Arbitrum.
+- Optimism - batch submitter and message relayer have been unstable, making message delivery unreliable.
+Reported to Optimism.
+- Brownie (and solcx which it uses) had multiple problems working with OVM:
+  - No support for solcjs, only solc.
+Incompatible arguments, etc.  Fixed with a wrapper.
+  - Long json output is truncted because solcx uses python's subprocess.Popen().communicate() which is limited to max pipe block size (64k) and does't support multiple reads.
+OVM compilations tend to be larger and hit that limit.
+Fixed by replacing the pipe with a temporary file.
+PR to follow.
+  - Brownie makes it difficult to hold concurrent connections to multiple chains in the same process due to using module-wide globals.
+Not fixed.
+Requires a design change.
+As a workaround I used a separate process for each chain.